Robbery: Canada

-Republic of Ireland
+Ireland

-Robbery is a statutory offence in the Republic of Ireland.
+Robbery is a statutory offence in Ireland.
 It is created by section 14(1) of the Criminal Justice (Theft and Fraud Offences) Act 2001, which provides:

 United Kingdom

 England and Wales

-Robbery is a statutory offence created by section 8(1) of the Theft Act 1968 which reads:
+Robbery is a statutory offence created by section 8(1) of the Theft Act 1968, which reads:

 Aggravated theft

 Robbery is the only offence of aggravated theft.

 Aggravated robbery

 There are no offences of aggravated robbery.

 "Steals"

 This requires evidence to show a theft as set out in section 1(1) of the Theft Act 1968.
 In R v Robinson the defendant threatened the victim with a knife in order to recover money which he was actually owed.
 His conviction for robbery was quashed on the basis that Robinson had an honest, although unreasonable, belief (under Section 2(1)(a) of the Act) in his legal right to the money.
 See also R v Skivington [1968] 1 QB 166, [1967] 2 WLR 655, 131 JP 265, 111 SJ 72, [1967] 1 All ER 483, 51 Cr App R 167, CA.

 In R v Hale (1978) the application of force and the stealing took place in many different locations, and it was not possible to establish the timing; it was held that the appropriation necessary to prove theft was a continuing act, and the jury could correctly convict of robbery.
 This approach was followed in R v Lockley (1995) when the force was applied to a shopkeeper after property had been taken.
 It was argued that the theft should be regarded as complete by this time, and R v Gomez (1993), should apply; the court disagreed, preferring to follow R v Hale.